s3849223/Casino-Card-Game/README.txt

 achieve as well being able to clear the cards after each player has been dealt their hard.
 I attempted to keep my code structure quite simple and easy to understand, as a result i refreained from adding comments.
-In order to execute the assignment successfully, CardGame and CardGameGUI must be linked via the buidpath.
+In order to execute the assignment successfully, CardGame and CardGameGUI must be linked via the buildpath.